learnk8s/learnk8s.io/src/terraformAks/content.md

 > If you are bored at typing the same credentials every time you type `terraform plan` or `terraform apply`, you can export the following variables `export TF_VAR_service_principal_client_secret=<password>` and `TF_VAR_service_principal_client_id=<tenant>`

-As soon as you type those, Terraform creates the resource group.
+Terraform created the resource group.

-Congratulations, you just used Terraform to provision your infrastructure.
+Congratulations, you just used Terraform to provision your infrastructure!

 You can imagine that, by adding more block resources, you can create more components in your infrastructure.

-You can have a look at all the resources that you could create [in the left column of the official provider page for Azure](https://www.terraform.io/docs/providers/azurerm/index.html#).
+You can have a look at all the resources that you could create [in the left column of the official provider page for Azure](https://www.terraform.io/docs/providers/azurerm/index.html).

 > Please note that you should have a sufficient knowledge of Azure and its resources to understand how components can be plugged in together.
+The documentation provides great examples, though.

+## Provisioning a Kubernetes cluster on Azure with Terraform

 The bill of material to provision a Kubernetes cluster on Azure is as follow.
 You need: